 Dr. Landry earned his PhD from Mississippi State University and is a Certified Information Systems Security Professional (CISSP), a Certified Information Systems Auditor (CISA), and a Certified Ethical Hacker (CEH).
 His information security expertise includes risk management, disaster recovery, technology education, and change management.

-Dr. Landry has been instrumental in the College's accreditation efforts, the graduate business MS in technology programs, university technology initiatives, and is responsible for the University of Dallas's certification as a national center of academic excellence in information Assurance by the U.S. National Security Agency (NSA) and Department of Homeland Security (DHS).
+Dr. Landry has been instrumental in the College's AACSB accreditation efforts, the graduate business MS in technology programs, university technology initiatives, and is responsible for the University of Dallas's certification as a National Center Of Academic Excellence (CAE) in Information Assurance by the U.S. National Security Agency (NSA) and Department of Homeland Security (DHS).